Piping and plumbing fitting: Elbow

+The key point is that the plumbing term focuses on the degree of bend from the original straight pipe, not the resulting angle.

 Elbows are also categorized by length.
 The radius of curvature of a long-radius (LR) elbow is 1.5 times the pipe diameter, but a short-radius (SR) elbow has a radius equal to the pipe diameter.
 Wide available short elbows are typically used in pressurized systems and physically tight locations.

 Long elbows are used in low-pressure gravity-fed systems and other applications where low turbulence and minimum deposition of entrained solids are of concern.
 They are available in acrylonitrile butadiene styrene (ABS plastic), polyvinyl chloride (PVC), chlorinated polyvinyl chloride (CPVC), and copper, and are used in DWV systems, sewage, and central vacuum systems.

 Coupling

 A coupling connects two pipes.
 The fitting is known as a reducing coupling, reducer, or adapter if their sizes differ.
-There are two types of collars: "regular" and "slip."
+There are two types of collars: "regular" and "slip".
 A regular coupling has a small ridge or stops internally to prevent the over-insertion of a pipe and, thus, under-insertion of the other pipe segment (which would result in an unreliable connection).

 A slip coupling (sometimes also called a repair coupling) is deliberately made without this internal stop to allow it to be slipped into place in tight locations, such as the repair of a pipe that has a small leak due to corrosion or freeze bursting, or which had to be cut temporarily for some reason.
 Since the alignment stop is missing, it is up to the installer to carefully measure the final location of the slip coupling to ensure that it is located correctly.